jmullool/HELM_for_Cisco_ThousandEye_Agents/README.md

 When persistence is enabled=false (default), kubernetes will mount an EmptyDir for all log and agent data (which is accessible at /var/lib/kubelet/pods/{podid}/volumes/kubernetes.io~empty-dir/ on the specific host, while the pod is created).
 When the pod/deployment/helm is deleted the EmptyDir is cleaned of it's data.
 You should then delete the agent from the thousand eye dashbaord.
 If you re-install with the same helm release name, a new agent will be created using a new log/data file location and the thousand eye dashboard will learn of a new agent (even if the previous agent was not deleted).

 When persistence is enabled=true, set the directory which will be mounted on the host, such as "/opt/thousandeyes/" (directory does not need to exist first).
 Log and agent data would then be saved at that path within a release name directory that is autocreated.
 This data will persist if the Deployment/HELM chart is deleted.
-If the same release named chart/deployment is now re-installed, the previous agent data will be picked up and the same agent name already on the the thousan eye dashboard will be used, including all test settings.
+If the same release named chart/deployment is now re-installed, the previous agent data will be picked up and the same agent name already on the the thousand eye dashboard will be used, including all existing test settings.

-examples myvalues.yaml:
+example myvalues.yaml:
 ```
 persistence:
   enabled: true